Travel. Just travel. For those with wanderlust, travel is an empowering lightning strike to the heart that should never be underestimated.

 Summary of the Experiences by Country:

-• Bali: Southeast Asia’s rising star of tourism that was once the second digital nomad capital is at risk of crippling under the weight of her own success, soaring cost of living, and overdevelopment.
+- Bali: Southeast Asiaโs rising star of tourism that was once the second digital nomad capital is at risk of crippling under the weight of her own success, soaring cost of living, and overdevelopment.
 Though Bali and Indonesia are bucket list worthy, a half year of wandering proved to me there are many better places to live a richer, healthier, higher quality of life for cheaper.
+(Click here to read the Bali story)

-• Argentina**: Geographically and socially distanced from all of the problem “hotspots” in the world, the cultural melting pot is a remote paradise and vast hidden gem that (thankfully) doesn’t get enough press.
-This adventure and test of living in Argentina confirmed that it will be one of my two homes. (**Jump to this section**)
+- Argentina: Geographically and socially distanced from all of the problem โhotspotsโ in the world, the cultural melting pot is a remote paradise and vast hidden gem that (thankfully) doesnโt get enough press.
+This adventure and test of living in Argentina confirmed that it will be one of my two homes.
+(Click here to read the Argentina Story)

 A little disclaimer on the writing style of this series: